gabelivan/wp-asset-clean-up/readme.txt

 4. Scripts (.JS) are selected for site-wide unload

 == Changelog ==
+= 1.2.9.3 =
+* New sorting by location (default) option in "Assets List Layout" setting
+* Cache transients are also cleared when resetting everything
+* Changed plugin's default settings ("Inline code associated with this handle" is contracted by default)

+= 1.2.9.2 =
+* WooCommerce & WP Rocket Compatibility - Bug Fix: When both WooCommerce and WP Rocket are active and an administrator user is logged-in and tries to place an order, the "Sorry, your session is expired." message is returned

 = 1.2.9.1 =
+* PHP 5.4+ minimum required to use the plugin
 * "Combined Loaded CSS" feature (concatenates all the remaining loaded stylesheets within the HEAD section of the page and saves them into one file) to reduce HTTP requests even further
 * Improved "Getting Started" area
 * Made "Settings" as the default page where you (the administrator user) is redirected when activating the plugin for the first time